GoFast-Athlete-Training/gofastfrontend-mvp1/docs/GoFastProfile_architecture.md

 ## Data Flow

-### Signup Flow
+### Signup & Signin Flow (Unified)

+**Note**: Both signup and signin use the **same flow** - they both call `POST /api/athlete/create` and route based on `gofastHandle`.

+**Components**:
+- Signup: `AthleteSignup.jsx`
+- Signin: `AthleteSignin.jsx`

+**Flow**:
 ```
-1. User clicks "Sign up" → Firebase Auth (Google OAuth)
+1. User clicks "Sign up" or "Sign in" → Firebase Auth (Google OAuth)
+2. Frontend gets Firebase token → Stores in localStorage
-2. Frontend calls POST /api/athlete/create (with Firebase token)
+3. Frontend calls POST /api/athlete/create (NO body - route extracts from Firebase token)
-3. Backend service finds or creates athlete by firebaseId
+4. Backend service finds or creates athlete by firebaseId:
-   - If exists: Updates Firebase data (email, firstName, lastName, photoURL)
+   - If exists: Updates Firebase data (email, firstName, lastName, photoURL) and returns existing athlete
-   - If not exists: Creates new athlete with Firebase data
+   - If not exists: Creates new athlete with Firebase data and returns new athlete
-4. Backend returns athlete data (includes gofastHandle)
+5. Backend returns athlete data (includes gofastHandle)
-5. Frontend routes based on gofastHandle:
+6. Frontend routes based on gofastHandle (data-driven routing, no flags):
-   - If gofastHandle exists → Navigate to /athlete-home (existing user)
+   - If gofastHandle exists → Navigate to /athlete-home (profile complete)
-   - If gofastHandle is null → Navigate to /athlete-create-profile (new user)
+   - If gofastHandle is null → Navigate to /athlete-create-profile (needs profile setup)
 ```

+**Key Principles**:
+- **No request body**: Route extracts all data from Firebase token via `verifyFirebaseToken` middleware
+- **Data-driven routing**: Uses `gofastHandle` to determine next step, not flags
+- **Unified flow**: Signup and signin are identical - both can create or find existing athletes

 ### Profile Setup Flow